Lewis Mokler: Music career

 Mokler released three free demo EPs over the course of 2011 before entering local battle of the bands competition, BurySOUND.
 After being the first solo artist to win the competition since it began in 1998, Mokler began to get regular gig slots around East Anglia before being asked to support more established artists such as Lester Clayton, Ryan Keen, Antonio Lulic, and Jake Morley.

 Mokler released his debut album Fingertips on 25 June 2012, which on its first day reached number 6 in the iTunes singer-songwriter chart, leading to praise from fellow musicians Ed Sheeran & Lewis Watson.
 In October 2012 Lewis Mokler began his first UK tour alongside local singer-songwriter Adam Moss, releasing a 4-track collaboration EP together to coincide with the tour.

 After performing 177 gigs in 2012, Mokler entered the studio to record the Skybound EP which was released on 8 April 2013, reaching number 4 in the UK iTunes singer-songwriter chart & number 59 in the US iTunes singer-songwriter charts.
 The first single Word By Word was co-written with Welsh musician Amy Wadge, famous for her Songs I Wrote With Amy EP collaboration alongside Ed Sheeran.

 In 2014 he no longer made music under the name "Lewis Mokler", but started under the name "HUNTAR".
 He released his first EP Bitter as HUNTAR in 2014, followed by Love I Know and Autumn in 2015.
 Multiple artists made remixes of his EPs, which are Mokler's third and forth EP, BITTAR and Rmxs respectively.

 After having released several singles in 2016 and 2017, he finally released his debut album Your Favorite Worst Mistake on 15 September 2017.
-His sophomore album The Ride was released December 2018.
+His second album The Ride was released December 2018.
 No music came out for a while until 2020, when he released two singles; "Tonight" with TW3LV and "Say Anything" with HRTLESS.

-HUNTAR’s song “Anyway” was featured in the EA Sports game FIFA 17.
+HUNTAR's song "Anyway" was featured in the EA Sports game FIFA 17.